miku/span/docs/span.md

 INDEX REVIEWS
 -------------

-Since 0.1.241 it is possible to run slightly automated SOLR index reviews.
-The two tools are `span-review` for reviews and `span-webhookd` for automatically running a review on commits in GitLab.
-These tools are experimental and might change in the future.
+Since 0.1.241 it is possible to run slightly automated SOLR index reviews via `span-review`.
+This tool is experimental and might change in the future.

-Start the webhook receiver:

-  `span-webhookd`

-Or use the service shipped with the distribution packages.

-  `systemctl start span-webhookd.service`

-The service requires `/var/log/span-webhookd.log` to be writable by `daemon`.

-The default port is 8080 (change this in SPAN CONFIG).
-The server listens on all interfaces.
-The default URL is: `http://0.0.0.0:8080/trigger`.
-Enter this URL in GitLab *settings/integrations*.

 The review file location is hardcoded at the moment, `docs/review.yaml`.
 Example config file: